cDaIryPOUV/ePat/README.md

 ## Input File

-The input data is a VCF file after variant calling, a FASTA file of the reference genome, and a GTF file with gene annotations.
+The input data is a VCF file after variant call, a FASTA file of the reference genome, and a GTF file with gene annotations.

 ## SnpEff Annotation

-Using the given reference, we create a database for SnpEff and annotate with SnpEff.
-We then extract mutations that have a `HIGH` or `MODERATE` mutation hazard level as a result of the SnpEff annotation.
+With given reference, we create a database for SnpEff and annotate the VCF file with SnpEff.
+We then extract variants that have a `HIGH` or `MODERATE` pathogenicity level as a result of the SnpEff annotation.

 ## Extract Variant Info

-For each row of the VCF file, extract the information of the mutation annotated with SnpEff `([gene ID, mutation type, SnpEff annotated harmfulness, base mutation, amino acid mutation])` from the `INFO` column.
-From this information, the mutations are classified into (1) variants near the splice junction(`splice variants`), (2) `frameshift`, (3) `Stop Gain`, (4) `Start Lost`, and (5) `inframe variants` (point Mutation or indel mutations that do not cause frameshift).
+For each row of the VCF file, extract the information of the variants annotated with SnpEff `([gene ID, variant type, pathogenicity level, DNA mutation information, amino acid mutation information])` from the `INFO` column.
+With this information, the variants are classified into (1) variants near the splice junction(`splice variants`), (2) `frameshift`, (3) `Stop Gain`, (4) `Start Lost`, and (5) `inframe variants` (point Mutation or indel mutations that do not cause frameshift).

 ## Calculate pathogenicity